'What did I say in class today?': Teachers feel watched under Trump's anti-DEI push

 West Ada School District confirmed Inama's account.

-Inama still teaches her world civilization class and the poster she was ordered to take down last month is still hanging in her classroom, but she's demoralized by the incident.
+Inama still teaches her world civilization class, and the poster she was ordered to take down last month is still hanging in her classroom, but she feels demoralized by the incident.

 "There are only two opinions of that poster: You either believe that everyone is welcome here or you don't," she said.